Chapter 1: Sylvanna's Final Adventure

 As Ghilan'nain bathed, she noticed a magnificent hawk flying down and perching in the tree above her.
 She paid her respects to the bird, recalling that both the hawk and the hare were sacred to Andruil.
 Little did she know that the hawk was Andruil herself in mortal guise, drawn by Ghilan'nain's beauty: the smooth, graceful lines of her body and the way the pure waters of the spring clung to her bare skin.

-Seeing as the hawk continued to watch her, Ghilan'nain began to speak freely to it, talking of her dreams and wishes, her hopes and fears.
+Seeing the hawk continuing to watch her, Ghilan'nain began to speak freely to it, talking of her dreams and wishes, her hopes and fears.
 The bird seemed to understand every word she was saying, and its eyes followed her with keen intent as she wrung the water from her long flowing hair.

-The sun was beginning to set, filling the sky with wondrous tones of jewel reds and pinks.
+The sun began to set, filling the sky with wondrous tones of jewel reds and pinks.
 As the shadows lengthened, Andruil became tired of simply watching and fluttered down to the ground.
 The goddess transformed, showing Ghilan'nain her true face.
 The poor girl stood still in shock and awe, for few among us could bear to look upon one of the Creators and not be blinded by their divine countenance.

 Ghilan'nain would have fallen to her knees, were she not standing waist-deep in water, for she recognised Andruil by the wondrous bow she carried on her back, which could only be wielded by the Goddess of the Hunt herself.
-Instead she lowered her gaze, for one should not ever presume to look into a Creator's eyes, lest they turn mad from the knowledge of their own mortality.
+Instead she lowered her gaze, for one should not ever presume to look into a Creator's eyes, lest they turn mad from the knowledge of their own fragility.

 "Great Andruil," Ghilan'nain said, "I am unworthy of your presence."